kuitos/axios-extensions/README.md

 | threshold | number |1000                        | The number of milliseconds to throttle request invocations to |
 | cache     | CacheLike |<pre>new LRUCache({ max: 10 })</pre> | CacheLike instance that will be used for storing throttled requests |

-Basically we recommend using the `throttleAdapterEnhancer` with `cacheAdapterEnhancer` together for the maximum caching benifits.
+Basically we recommend using the `throttleAdapterEnhancer` with `cacheAdapterEnhancer` together for the maximum caching benefits.

 ```js
 throttleAdapterEnhancer(cacheAdapterEnhancer(axios.defaults.adapter))